kmgallahan/Style-as-Code/docs/The_Process/index.md

 has_toc: false
 ---

+Getting started with EditorConfig files involves these steps:

+1. Picking an EditorConfig
+2. Resolving rule violations
+3. Expanding analyzer usage

+If you're already using one and want to stick with it, then start on step 2.

+If you're already at 0 warnings and suggestions, then decide on if you:

+* are content with you current configuration
+* want to tweak some existing rules > explore the [best practices](../The_Best_Practices/index.md)
+* want to use more analyzers > step 3

 Any developer looking to adopt an EditorConfig likely falls into one of these roles:

 * Owner of a new project